 The best times to visit campuses are days when your school is closed but colleges are open.
 Professional development days can be perfect for this.
-Import the Google calendars below to check the dates for your school or district and your own commitments and reserve days for local tours or travel.
+Import the Google calendars below to check the dates for your school or district and reserve days for local tours or travel.

 Offers information about nearly 4,000 two-year and four-year colleges and universities, as well as the PSAT and SAT, and AP classes and exams.
 (The site’s searchable college database can be found at https://bigfuture.collegeboard.org.)